-Before getting an initial off which is, of course, the critical first step to getting a settlement check, three things must happen:
+Before getting an initial offer, the critical first step to getting a settlement check, three things must happen:

 Let's take a deeper look at the three key variables to how long your case will take until your case reaches the settlement stage so you can get a better idea of what to expect in your case.Treatment Is Finished or at Maximum Medical Improvement

-First, the client has to either (1) fully recover and need no further treatment, or (2) reach maximum medical improvement, which means that while the client may need additional treatment, this is as good as the client is likely to get.
+First, the client has to either (1) fully recover and need no further treatment, or (2) reach maximum medical improvement.
+This means that while the client may need additional treatment, this is as good of a recovery as the client is likely to get.